YASWANTH28840/Web-Application-Firewall-using-ModSecurity/README.md

 Install all the dependencies required for the build and compilation process with the following command:

-sudo apt-get install bison build-essential ca-certificates curl dh-autoreconf doxygen \
+1.sudo apt-get install bison build-essential ca-certificates curl dh-autoreconf doxygen \
   flex gawk git iputils-ping libcurl4-gnutls-dev libexpat1-dev libgeoip-dev liblmdb-dev \
   libpcre3-dev libpcre++-dev libssl-dev libtool libxml2 libxml2-dev libyajl-dev locales \
-  lua5.3-dev pkg-config wget zlib1g-dev zlibc libxslt libgd-dev Ensure that git is installed:
+  lua5.3-dev pkg-config wget zlib1g-dev zlibc libxslt libgd-dev 2.Ensure that git is installed:

-sudo apt install git
+3.sudo apt install git
   Clone the ModSecurity Github repository from the /opt directory:

-cd /opt && sudo git clone https://github.com/SpiderLabs/ModSecurity Change your directory to the ModSecurity directory:
+4.cd /opt && sudo git clone https://github.com/SpiderLabs/ModSecurity

-cd ModSecurity
+5.Change your directory to the ModSecurity directory: cd ModSecurity
-Run the following git commands to initialize and update the submodule:

-sudo git submodule init
-sudo git submodule update
+6.Run the following git commands to initialize and update the submodule: sudo git submodule init sudo git submodule update

-Run the build.sh script:
+7.Run the build.sh script:
 sudo ./build.sh

-Run the configure file, which is responsible for getting all the dependencies for the build process:
+8.Run the configure file, which is responsible for getting all the dependencies for the build process: sudo ./configure

-sudo ./configure
-Run the make command to build ModSecurity:
+9.Run the make command to build ModSecurity: sudo make

-sudo make
-After the build process is complete, install ModSecurity by running the following command:

-sudo make install
+10.After the build process is complete, install ModSecurity by running the following command: sudo make install

 Downloading ModSecurity-Nginx Connector
-Before compiling the ModSecurity module, clone the Nginx-connector from the /opt directory:

-cd /opt && sudo git clone --depth 1 https://github.com/SpiderLabs/ModSecurity-nginx.git
+Before compiling the ModSecurity module, clone the Nginx-connector from the /opt directory: cd /opt && sudo git clone --depth 1 https://github.com/SpiderLabs/ModSecurity-nginx.git